 There's generally no reason to give your cat rice when he's well, but sometimes a sick cat suffering gastrointestinal problems can benefit from a bland diet.
 Rice and chicken are often recommended to help your cat recover.
 Mix together 1 cup cooked chicken breast with 1/2 cup cooked rice.
 Add a small amount of chicken broth if the mixture is too dry.

 Surprisingly, some cats do enjoy eating vegetables.
-Cooked pumpkin is a great way to add fibre to the diet if your cat suffers from hairballs.
+Cooked pumpkin is a great way to add fibre to the diet if your cat suffers from hairballs as well as helping to treat diarrhea and constipation.
 Other vegetables cats seem to enjoy are broccoli and carrot.
+Don't give your cat hard vegetables such as broccoli or carrot raw as they can be a choking hazard, the best way to cook vegetables is by boiling or steaming.
+Don't give your cats anything containing onion, garlic or potatoes.